-- FHA loans are insured by HUD and enables FHA mortgage lenders to provide FHA loans
+- FHA loans are insured by HUD and enable lenders to provide FHA loans

-- HUD make it possible for those who have had an economic event in the past such as a bankruptcy and/or foreclosure become homeowners as long as they have passed the mandatory waiting requirement
+HUD makes it possible for those who have had an economic event in the past such as bankruptcy and/or foreclosure become homeowners as long as they have passed the mandatory waiting requirement.

 - FHA 203k Loans

 - Reverse Mortgages